 Gnosis User Manual

-Gnosis (GNU-sis) is a customizable spaced repetition system designed to enhance memory retention through active recall.
+Gnosis is a customizable spaced repetition system designed to enhance memory retention through active recall.
 It allows users to set specific review intervals for note decks & tags, creating an optimal learning environment tailored to each specific topic/subject.

-This manual is written for Gnosis version 0.4.4, released on 2024-10-06.
+This manual is written for Gnosis version 0.5.0, released on 2025-06-17.

 1 Introduction